sam-bee/go-wordle/README.md

 to a Wordle.

 ```
-go run cmd/play-wordle.go SPARE
+go run main.go play SPARE
-Wordle solution: SPARE
+Reading valid guesses from file...
+Found 12947 words
+Reading valid solutions from file...
+Found 2309 words

 There are currently 2309 possible solutions
-The next guess should be ARISE
+The next guess should be "RAISE"
-Worst-case scenario for guess is the feedback -----.
+Worst-case scenario for guess is the feedback "-----".
 Carry-over ratio for possible solutions list would be 7.23%
-Guess number 1: ARISE
+Guess number 1: "RAISE"
-Feedback from guess was: YY-YG
+Feedback from guess was: "YY-YG"

-There are currently 5 possible solutions [SCARE, SHARE, SNARE, SPARE, STARE]
+There are currently 5 possible solutions
+The remaining possible solutions are: [SCARE, SHARE, SNARE, SPARE, STARE]
-The next guess should be CHANT
+The next guess should be "CHANT"
-Worst-case scenario for guess is the feedback --G-Y. Carry-over ratio for possible solutions list would be 20.00%
-Guess number 2: CHANT
+Guess number 2: "NICHT"
-Feedback from guess was: --G--
+Feedback from guess was: "--G--"

-There are currently 1 possible solutions [SPARE]
+There are currently 1 possible solutions
+The remaining possible solutions are: [SPARE]
+The next guess should be "SPARE"
-Guess number 3: SPARE
+Guess number 3: "SPARE"
-Feedback from guess was: GGGGG
+Feedback from guess was: "GGGGG"

 Won the Wordle in 3 turns
+Finished!
 ```

 ## Wordlists